gradle-hero/gradle-tutorials/task-inputs-and-outputs/ad-hoc-task/README.md

 **Shows inputs and outputs working for an ad-hoc task.
-The inputs and outputs are defined in the build.gradle.**
+The inputs and outputs are defined in the *build.gradle*.**

-The `emphasiseQuote`task defined in *build.gradle* takes as input a quote file and an emphasis string.
+The `emphasiseQuote` task defined in *build.gradle* takes as input a quote file and an emphasis string.
 The produced output file contains the quote joined with the emphasis string.

 ### Demonstrating UP-TO-DATE checks